jooshwells/Joshua-Wells/README.md

 ## About Me

 Hi there!
-My name is Joshua Wells, and I am a Honors Computer Science minoring in Biology at the University of Central Florida.
+My name is Joshua Wells, and I am a Honors Computer Science student at the University of Central Florida.
 Welcome to my GitHub profile!

-- 🌐 Find me on the web: [My LinkedIn](https://www.linkedin.com/in/joshuawellscsbio/)
+- 🌐 Find me on the web: [My LinkedIn](https://www.linkedin.com/in/joshuawellscs/)

 ## 🔧 Technologies & Tools